galeraga/3D-semantic-parsing/README.md

 More info about the S3DIS dataset can be found at: http://buildingparser.stanford.edu/dataset.html

 From this original S3DIS dataset, two custom datasets have been created to feed the dataloaders, depending on the desired goal:

 #### S3DISDataset4Classification

+This is the dataset used for classification.

 #### S3DISDataset4Segmentation

+This is the dataset used for semantic segmentation.

 ## Related Work